Skip to main content

 • monetization

-The monetization of the game is perceived as a cash grab, with critics noting that it feels like a collection of mini-games that lack originality and depth, particularly when compared to other VR titles.
-While some players enjoyed the experience, the overall sentiment leans towards disappointment in its value proposition.
+The monetization of the game is perceived as a blatant cash grab, with critics noting that it feels like a collection of mini-games that lack originality and depth, especially compared to other VR titles.
+While some players enjoyed the experience, the overall sentiment leans towards disappointment in its value and creativity.

 • “Had this game come out two years ago when all of these concepts were fresh, it might not feel so much like a poor and blatant cash grab.”